mariorajakone/england-schools-funding-2020-2025-analytical-study/README.md

 ## Overview of Findings

-Since 2020, England Schools have seen a steady increase in total funding, with £2.4bn being added each year on average (more so from 2023).
-However, when put into context and compared against inflation, it has given mixed results but looks to becoming more aligned coming into 2025.
+Since 2020, England Schools have seen a steady increase in total funding, with £2.4bn being added each year on average (even more from 2023).
+However, when put into context and compared against inflation, it has given mixed results, but becoming more aligned coming into 2025.

-Average increase in allocation from £4707 in 2021 to £5752.
-As of 2025, this is beating inflation by approximately 1%.
+Average increase in allocation from £4472 in 2021 to £5462 laat year.
+And as of 2025, this is beating inflation by approximately 1%.

 When broken down by school type, Primary schools, are getting larger share of the funding but the YoY funding to Secondary schools rises at a large rate compare to Primary schools, and is comfortably above inflation in the last 3-4 years.

 In 2022, even though the funding had increased by £1.4bn, there was a drastic gap due to huge rise in inflation that year (due to surging food & energy prices following the pandemic + war in Ukraine).

-Each year the top 15 schools based on their average Allocation per Pupil area were all based in London.

-The funding was spread relatively evenly across the UK, however the most northern LAs seemed to have an allocation of £300-400 extra than the rest of the UK (excluding London).
+Looking at regional spread, 17 of the top 20 highest LAs based on average allocated per Pupil, were in London.
+If these were taken aside, the funding was spread relatively evenly across the country (within the £5-6k bracket), however the most northern LAs seemed to have an allocation of £300-400 extra than the rest of the UK (excluding London).

 The Average Allocation per Pupil across the whole of the UK, increased Year-on-Year at a rate of £200-300.